 Can you diy acid wash your pool?

 But let’s pretend that you insist on the do-it-yourself method of pool cleaning.
 What exactly does it entail?
-The first step is to properly diagnose the situation, which is the most difficult part for a lay person.
+The first step is to properly diagnose the situation, which is the most difficult part for a layperson.
 Some pools are so far gone that a chemical solution is not feasible.
-If that is that case, then the entire pool needs to be drained so that the walls can be treated with acid wash.
+If that is the case, then the entire pool needs to be drained so that the walls can be treated with an acid wash.

 If your pool requires an acid wash and you insist on doing it yourself, then you are in for an awful lot of work.
 First, you have to drain the entire pool, removing any debris while you are at it.
 Before getting anywhere near the acid, it is also vital for your safety that you acquire the proper protective gear.
 This means purchasing boots, goggles, a mask, and gloves if you do not already own them.
 Working with acid is serious business, and you can’t afford to mess around.

 Next, you must combine the acid with water, giving you the mixture you’ll use to clean the pool.
 Then, you have to choose one wall of the pool and cover it with water so it is thoroughly wet.
 Then the acid is applied, and the wall scrubbed with a brush.
 The last step is to thoroughly rinse the wall so that no acid remains to do future damage to the pool’s interior.
 You must then repeat this process with each of the pool’s walls.

 Once the entire pool has been treated with acid, you must neutralize the bottom of the pool where acid has gathered with soda ash, and then pump the potent mixture out of the pool.
 This mixture, which is of course highly toxic, must then be properly disposed of.
 The pool will then have to be thoroughly rinsed before it is refilled.